 Neapolitan pizzas are perhaps the best examples of classic wood-fired pizzas.
 They are cooked fast and at high heat to achieve a combination of tenderness and crispiness.

 But can you use charcoal in a wood-fired pizza oven?
-The short answer is yes, you can use any type of fuel to generate heat and cook pizza, but you will need to keep a few things in mind such as the flavor, heat, and smoke generated by the coals.
+The short answer is yes, you can use charcoal to generate heat and cook pizza, but you will need to keep a few things in mind such as the flavor, heat, and smoke.

-Read below to learn more about properly using coal in pizza ovens and a few important precautions that you need to be wary of when using an alternate fuel.
+Read below to learn more about properly using charcoal in pizza ovens and a few important precautions that you need to be wary of when using an alternate fuel.

 Generally speaking, wood ovens produce not just the right amount of heat but also a faint aroma and a distinct flavor to the pies.